royemosby/jaw-front-end/README.md

   - [ ] Change contact.url to contact.social_url
     - [ ] un-alias imported config urls in ContactDetails, ContactCard
   - [ ] Change date formats from xxxx-xx-xx to xx/xx/xxxx
+  - [ ] CORS errors arises from a couple individual resource fetches after server restarted.
+Does not happen when logged out then log back in.
+Troubleshoot.

 ### Style tweaks